toboid/express-correlation-id/readme.md

 # Express correlation id
 Express middleware to set a [correlation id](https://github.com/toboid/correlation-id) per route in express.
 The correlation id will be consistent across async calls within the handling of a request.

+## Compatibility

+From v2 onwards this library requires node >=12.17.0.
+For older node versions use v1.x.

 ## Installation
 ```shell
 npm i express-correlation-id --save